 Wash your hands before and after inserting a vaginal suppository.

 Avoid handling the suppository too long or it will melt in your hands.

-Vaginal boric acid suppositories are packaged with single-use disposable applicators.
+Vaginal Hylafem suppositories are packaged with single-use disposable applicators.

 Read all patient information, medication guides, and instruction sheets about how to insert the vaginal suppository.